 2. A dialog box will appear for you to accept the legal terms and conditions.

-Define screening criteria for job
+Define screening criteria for a job

 You can set up to 6 job-specific criteria for the AI to use when reviewing applications.
 You can do this when creating a new job or by editing an existing one.

-💡 Tip: To save time, set your criteria at the job template level.
+To save time, set your criteria at the job template level.
 This way, the requirements will be automatically included every time you create a new job using that template.

 1. Navigate to the relevant job and select Workflow in the job editor.

-📌 Note: When you turn on the Screening Assistant for a published job, it will only screen new applicants.
+2. Scroll down to the Screening Assistant section and click Enable.
+When you turn on the Screening Assistant for a published job, it will only screen new applicants.

 3. The screening criteria editor will open.
 The system will suggest criteria based on the job posting and any existing screening questions.
-If there are no existing questions, it won’t generate criteria automatically.

 4. Review and edit or remove the criteria as needed.
 Once satisfied, click Verify and save.

-You can change the criteria at any time by clicking the Edit button in the Screening Assistant section.
+You can change the criteria at any time by clicking Edit in the Screening Assistant section.
+If you update the criteria, the changes will only apply to new candidates.

 View screening results